alexleali/alexleali.github.io/index.markdown

   <img style="padding:5px; flex=50%;" src="res/alexleali2.jpg">
   </div>
   <h1>About</h1>
   <p>I am a student at Bowling Green State University and currently pursuing a degree in Software Engineering.
 I love learning anything about technology and adapting it to solve real world problems.
 Prior to enrolling in BGSU, I have developed software in Java and Python to learn programming.
 Ever since I enrolled, I have learned even more important and diverse programing languages and software.
-As the industry emerges with new software, I am eager to utilize it to it's potential. </p>
+As the industry emerges with new software, I am eager to utilize it to its potential. </p>
   <h1>Projects</h1>
   <ul>
     <li><h2>Lead Engineer, Academic Refactoring Software Project, 11/23 - 12/23</h2><ul>